History of the United States: American Revolution

-Washington's covert crossing of the Delaware River over the night of December 25–26, 1776, represented a major comeback for the cause of American independence following the loss of New York City, allowing Washington and the Continental Army to launch surprise attacks on the British Army in Trenton and Princeton and recapture New Jersey.
+Washington's covert crossing of the Delaware River over the night of December 25–26, 1776, represented a major comeback for the cause of American independence following the loss of New York City, allowing Washington and the Continental Army to launch surprise attacks on British and Hessian troops in Trenton and Princeton and recapture New Jersey.

 The Second Continental Congress voted to declare independence on July 2, 1776.
 The Declaration of Independence presented arguments in favor of the rights of citizens, stating that all men are created equal, supporting the rights of Life, Liberty and the pursuit of Happiness, and demanding the consent of the governed.
-The Founding Fathers were guided by the ideology of republicanism, rejecting the monarchism of Great Britain.
+The Founding Fathers were guided by the ideology of republicanism, rejecting the monarchism then dominant in Europe.
 The Declaration of Independence was signed by members of the Congress on July 4.
 This date has since been commemorated as Independence Day.

 The American Revolutionary War began with the Battles of Lexington and Concord on April 19, 1775.
 George Washington was appointed general of the Continental Army.
 Washington's crossing of the Delaware River began a series of victories that expelled British forces from New Jersey.
 The British began the Saratoga campaign in 1777 to capture Albany, New York, as a choke point.
-After American victory at Saratoga, France, the Netherlands, and Spain began providing support to the Continental Army.
-Britain responded to defeat in the northern theater by advancing in the southern theater, beginning with the Capture of Savannah in 1778.
-American forces reclaimed the south in 1781, and the British Army was defeated in the Siege of Yorktown on October 19, 1781.
+After the American victory at Saratoga, France, the Netherlands, and Spain began providing support to the Continental Army.
+Britain responded to defeat in the northern theater by advancing in the southern theater, beginning with the capture of Savannah in 1778.
+American forces reclaimed the south in 1781, and a British army was captured at the siege of Yorktown on October 19, 1781.

 King George III formally ordered the end of hostilities on December 5, 1782, recognizing American independence.
 The Treaty of Paris was signed on September 3, 1783, and was ratified by the Congress of the Confederation on January 14, 1784.